 DISPUTE RESOLUTION

-The parties agree to negotiate in good faith to resolve any differences which arise in connection with this Access arrangement.
+The parties agree to negotiate in good faith to resolve any differences which arise in connection with this Access Arrangement.

-Failing resolution in accordance with Condition 43, any differences and disputes between the parties concerning this Access arrangement, its interpretation, effect or implementation or any act or thing to be done in pursuant thereof (except as otherwise expressly provided) is to be referred to arbitration in New Zealand by a single arbitrator who is to be mutually agreed upon and, failing agreement, is to be appointed by the President of the New Zealand Law Society.
+Failing resolution in accordance with Condition 44, any differences and disputes between the parties concerning this Access Arrangement, its interpretation, effect or implementation or any act or thing to be done in pursuant thereof (except as otherwise expressly provided) is to be referred to arbitration in New Zealand by a single arbitrator who is to be mutually agreed upon and, failing agreement, is to be appointed by the President of the New Zealand Law Society.
 In all other respects the provisions of the Arbitration Act 1996 shall apply.

 GENERAL

-Except where inconsistent with this Access arrangement, the Permit holder will comply with the provisions of any conservation management strategy or conservation management plan pursuant to Part IIIA of the Conservation Act 1987, together with any amendment or review of any strategy or plan.
+Except where inconsistent with this Access Arrangement, the Permit holder will comply with the provisions of any conservation management strategy or conservation management plan pursuant to Part IIIA of the Conservation Act 1987, together with any amendment or review of any strategy or plan.

 The Permit holder will at all times comply with all statutes, ordinances, regulations, by-laws or other enactments affecting or relating to the Land or affecting or relating to the Activities including the Health and Safety at Work Act 2015, the Fire and Emergency New Zealand Act 2017, the Hazardous Substances and New Organisms Act 1996, the Crown Minerals Act 1991, the Resource Management Act 1991 and the Conservation Act 1987 and all Acts included in its First Schedule.

-The Permit holder will comply with all conditions contained in this Access arrangement and within three working days of a request in writing by the Ministers supply the Ministers with evidence of such compliance.
+The Permit holder must comply with all conditions contained in this Access Arrangement and within three working days of a request in writing by the Ministers supply the Ministers with evidence of such compliance.

-A breach or contravention by the Permit holder of any legislation affecting or relating to the Land or affecting or relating to the Activities will be deemed to be a breach of this Access arrangement.
+A breach or contravention by the Permit holder of any legislation affecting or relating to the Land or affecting or relating to the Activities will be deemed to be a breach of this Access Arrangement.

 The Permit holder will only undertake the Activities subject to this Access Arrangement within the boundaries of the Land.
 Any Activities carried out by the Permit holder outside the boundary of the Mining permit is unlawful and constitutes an offence under the Act.

-The Permit holder will not use any Land subject to this Access arrangement for any purposes other than those specified in this Access arrangement.
-Unless otherwise authorised by this Access arrangement, or otherwise approved by the Minister of Conservation, the Permit holder will not erect, install or operate anything on the Land other than that described in the Annual Work Programme submitted in accordance with Condition 7(b).
+The Permit holder will not use any Land subject to this Access Arrangement for any purposes other than those specified in this Access Arrangement.
+Unless otherwise authorised by this Access Arrangement, or otherwise approved by the Minister of Conservation, the Permit holder will not erect, install or operate anything on the Land other than that described in the Annual Work Programme submitted in accordance with Condition 7(b).

-Any transfer of the Land to a purchaser transfers to that purchaser subject to this Access arrangement provided it has not expired.
+Any transfer of the Land to a purchaser transfers to that purchaser subject to this Access Arrangement .

-The headings set out in this Access arrangement have been inserted for convenience and will not in any way limit or govern the construction of this Access arrangement.
+The headings set out in this Access Arrangement have been inserted for convenience and will not in any way limit or govern the construction of this Access Arrangement.

-Nothing in this Access arrangement including Special Conditions in the Second Schedule will prevent the Ministers from participating in any statutory process in respect of any matter relating to Activities in or on the Land defined in this Access arrangement.
+Nothing in this Access Arrangement including Special Conditions in the Second Schedule will prevent the Ministers from participating in any statutory process in respect of any matter relating to Activities in or on the Land defined in this Access Arrangement.

-If any conditions attached to any resource consent obtained by the Permit holder are in the opinion of the Minister of Conservation, or the Ministers, as the case may be, inconsistent with this Access arrangement the Minister of Conservation or the Ministers, as the case may be, may review the provisions of this Access arrangement and this Access arrangement may be varied accordingly.
+If any conditions attached to any resource consent obtained by the Permit holder are in the opinion of the Minister of Conservation, or the Ministers, as the case may be, inconsistent with this Access Arrangement the Minister of Conservation or the Ministers, as the case may be, may review the provisions of this Access Arrangement and this Access Arrangement may be varied accordingly.